 Enriched GO terms and KEGG pathways are listed adjacent to the numbered expression clusters.
 TFs with enriched binding sites and gene targets enriched for the listed GO and/or KEGG pathways that are physically associated with or differentially expressed in response to viral proteins are shown, with denoting multiple members of a TF family.
 Up to 5 TFs are shown for any cluster.
 Blocks show which viral proteins associate with the indicated host proteins, as detected in our data set (grey) or manually curated (green).

-SS 2013 - lecture 9

-Modeling of Cell Fate
+Modeling Cell Fate

-Notch pathway